 Mykonos Town

-Mykonos Town was fantastic and of the prettiest Greek Island towns I enjoyed exploring.
+Mykonos Town was fantastic and one of the prettiest Greek Island towns which I thoroughly enjoyed exploring.
 We arrived there early and enjoyed roaming through the charming blue and white town.
 The narrow streets alone were lovely with the cobblestones outlined with white paint throughout the town.
 We did a bit more shopping than we had planned but it was so much fun.
 The town was filled with unique stores of all kinds and we were able to find some very unique pieces to take home with us.

 Anapolo